 Doing this from space allows us to see a lot further and a lot better, but until now there has been no dedicated space microlensing mission.

-What will happen WFIRST actually see and how will its data be interpreted by astronomers back on Earth?
+What will the Roman Space Telescope see and how will its data be used?

 What we’re looking for is something called a light curve for the star, which is looking at the magnitude or brightness of light over time.